Sandwich, Massachusetts

 Sandwich is a town on Cape Cod in Massachusetts and is its oldest town.
-The town motto is Post tot Naufracia Portus, "after so many shipwrecks, a haven".
+The town motto is Post tot Naufracia Portus, Latin for "after so many shipwrecks, a haven".
 The population was 20,259 at the 2020 census.

 History

 Cape Cod was inhabited by American Indians prior to European colonization.
 Sandwich was occupied by the Eastern Algonquian speaking Wampanoag tribe who aided the Pilgrims of Plymouth Colony in the 1620s.
 The Mashpee Wampanoag Tribe still live on Cape Cod and are making efforts to revive the Wampanoag language.

-A group of settlers from Saugus, Massachusetts colonized Sandwich in 1637 with the permission of the Plymouth Colony.
-It is named for the seaport of Sandwich, Kent in England.
+A group of settlers from Saugus, Massachusetts, colonized Sandwich in 1637 with the permission of the Plymouth Colony.
+It is named for the seaport of Sandwich, Kent, in England.
+(Note: Research by Sandwich's first town archivist found that "circumstantial evidence was pointed strongly" that the naming of the town in Massachusetts for the seaport in England came via John Humphrey (c.
+1597 – 1661), a Deputy Governor of the Massachusetts Bay Colony.)
 It was incorporated in 1639 and is the oldest town on Cape Cod, together with Yarmouth.
 The western portion of the town was separated from the original Town of Sandwich and became the town of Bourne in 1884.